RCKcharan10/VLSI-LAB-EXP-3/README.md

 **APPARATUS REQUIRED:**
 Vivado 2023.1

+**PROCEDURE:**
-**PROCEDURE:**1.
-Open Vivado: Launch Xilinx Vivado software on your computer.
+1. Open Vivado: Launch Xilinx Vivado software on your computer.

 2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".